departmentfortransport/street-manager-docs/docs/_includes/api-documentation/v1/resource-guide.md

 <code>POST /fees/csv</code>

-Retrieves a list of chargeable items which have had occured within a defined time period in CSV format.
+Retrieves a list of chargeable items which have had occurred within a defined time period in CSV format.
 {: .govuk-body}

 Chargeable activities include: